T-bills FAQs

 For individual investors, if your application for the T-bills was successful, the T-bills holding will be reflected in your respective accounts after the issuance date.

-• For cash application: You can check your CDP statement.
+• For cash applications: You can check your CDP notification statement via CDP Internet after 6pm on issuance date.
+If you have opted for paper statements from CDP, the statements are typically mailed to investors from the 4th business day of each month.
 Please note that every 10 units on the CDP statement represents S$1,000 in face value of your T-bills holdings.
+For questions on your CDP account or CDP statement, please contact CDP at 6535 7511.

-• For SRS application: You can check the statements from your SRS Operator (DBS/POSB, OCBC and UOB are SRS operators).
+• For SRS applications: You can check the statements from your SRS Operator (DBS/POSB, OCBC and UOB are SRS operators).

-• For CPFIS-OA application: You can check the CPFIS statement sent by your agent bank (DBS/POSB, OCBC and UOB are CPFIS agent banks).
+• For CPFIS-OA applications: You can check the CPFIS statement sent by your agent bank (DBS/POSB, OCBC and UOB are CPFIS agent banks).

-• For CPFIS-SA application: You can check your CPF statement.
+• For CPFIS-SA applications: You can check your CPF statement.

 Why is the amount of refund I received different from what I had calculated based on the auction results?